mootools/mootools-core/Docs/Element/Element.md

 IFrame Method: constructor {#IFrame:constructor}
 ------------------------------------------------

-Creates an iframe HTML Element and extends its window and document with MooTools.
+Creates an IFrame HTML Element and extends its window and document with MooTools.

 ### Syntax: